 “Crochet two chains and insert the hook into the left chain of this first stitch from above to below.
 Wrap the thread around the needle and pull a loop through, wrap the thread again and pull it through both of the loops that are on the needle. * Pull a loop of thread through the left element of the preceding crochet stitch (see the illustration) wrap the thread around the needle and pull it through both stitches on the needle.
 Repeat from * until the desired length of the foundation is attained.”

 The repetition by other publishers is typified in Beeton’s book of needlework, from 1870, indicating that the double foundation was known to anglophone crocheters on both sides of the Atlantic.
-It is currently termed a “chainless foundation” (which is therefore also a legitimate technique in crochet intended for period reenactment).
-The drawing in Der Bazar shows it for slip stitch crochet worked through the back edge of the anchor loop — the standard procedure of the day — and is fully consistent with the unillustrated instructions for the braid stitch.
+It is currently termed a “foundation slip stitch.”
+The drawing in Der Bazar shows it worked through the back edge of the anchor loop — the standard procedure of the day — and is fully consistent with the unillustrated instructions in Godey’s (and a legitimate technique in crochet intended for period reenactment).

 In present-day usage, it would also be called a “foundation BLO slip stitch.”
 The process is demonstrated in a video here (which quickly shifts to working it under both edges of the loop as has since become customary).
 The early descriptions of the double foundation do not treat it as specific to the slip stitch — itself reasonably describable as a double chain.
 Crocheters presumably used it with any stitch they felt needed “a stronger and firmer chain-stitch than the ordinary one.”